 ART BASEL 2021 | Feature Section

 Upstream Gallery presents the work of artist duo JODI, dedicated to signal their position as pioneers in the international development of internet art in the mid 90s.
-Brought together for an international public for the first time, the presentation includes iconic works, including websites, a.o. their first website which was shown in the internet art section at Documenta X in 1997, interactive game art, earlier shown at the Guggenheim Museum and screen grabs of internet interventions.
+Brought together for an international public for the first time, the presentation includes iconic works, among which JODIs first website, that was shown in the internet art section at Documenta X in 1997, early game modifications such as SOD (1999), one of their better known software works OSS/**** (1998) and more recent work, like //iFi (2017-2019) that has been exhibited at the Stedelijk Museum in Amsterdam in 2018.